 An innovative and design enthusiast, Annabel St.John is undeniably making her mark.
 As the founder of lifestyle brand QUEEN & GRACE, and stationery brand PaperQueen, St.John has harnessed her strong business sense, artistic vision, and design talents to grow her company and the QUEEN & GRACE brand into what she refers to as a "lifestyle" brand.
 Named West Vancouver Chamber of Commerce 'Business of the Year', St.John is a force of positive energy, building a company that encourages empowerment through style and actions.
 Guiding positive energy and perpetual inspiration, St.John is living proof that anything is possible when you are passionate about what you do and believe you can do anything you set your mind to.

-In her off time you will find her on the golf course, staying active, giving back and exploring the world.
+In her off time you will find her on the golf course, tennis and pickle ball courts, staying active, giving back, exploring the world and having fun!

 The day Annabel called to register her new business with the city, the person on the other end of the phone kept thinking she was saying "Whistle" Calligraphy.
 Uh oh....
 Thinking this was going to be a common problem, she re-named the business, right there on the telephone, to Hunter Calligraphy, the name of her baby boy.
 A new business was born, and set up in a tiny room in the basement of her little house in West Vancouver, BC.

-Got got pregnant with her second child, tore down her house in West Vancouver to build a new, bigger house, while continuing to run her business from the basement suite she was renting, while the new build was happening.
+Got got pregnant with her second child.
+Tore down her house in West Vancouver to build a new house while continuing to run her business from the basement suite she was renting, while the new build was happening.

-Gave birth to her second son, Hamish, and moved into her brand new house.
-She had "moved up" in the world, literally, from her windowless, basement office into her main floor, 10' x 10' office with big bright windows.
+Gave birth in March to her second son, Hamish, and moved into her new house a month later.
+She had "moved up" in the world, literally, from her windowless, basement office into her main floor, 10' x 10' office with big, bright windows.
 (It's amazing what you can do in 100 sqr feet)!